marshallair/Zoho-CRM/FieldMerge/README.txt

     The root index in the block map for ResultsMap is [0] (as opposed to what it contains, such as {[0,1],[0,2]...[0,n]}).
 When processing is finished, the only key-value left should be
     ResultsMap.get([0]) and therefore this is what is used to return the value of FieldMap() upon completion, barring errors being passed back.

     Because escaping of the block delimiters and field characters are allowed, there is a function to handle this, too, EscapeCharacters().
+In addition to the indices for ResultsMap, the following keys are used to pass values to and from ProcessBlock() and the fmfunc_ functions:

+        // // ResultsMap structure used for most function interfaces
+        // ResultsMap = Map();
+        // ResultsMap.put("txt",MergeText); 				// doesn't change, string
+        // ResultsMap.put("data",Data);					// All the data
+        // ResultsMap.put("od",OpenDelimiter); 			// doesn't change, single character
+        // ResultsMap.put("cd",CloseDelimiter); 			// doesn't change, single character
+        // ResultsMap.put("fc",FunctionCharacter); 		// doesn't change, single character
+        // ResultsMap.put("end",MergeText.len() - 1); 		// End position, doesn't change, integer
+        // // these change on each parse cycle below:
+        // ResultsMap.put("o_loc",-1); 					// OpenDelimiterLocation integer
+        // ResultsMap.put("c_loc",-1); 					// ClosedDelimiterLocation integer
+        // ResultsMap.put("curs",0) 						// TextCursor integer
+        // ResultsMap.put("chunk","");						// CurrentChunk string
+        // ResultsMap.put("bp",0);							// BlockProcess integer
+        // ResultsMap.put("ind",null);						// CurrentIndex

     Within FieldMerge(), there is a container function, ProcessBlock(), which can be modified to call "fmfunc_" functions (see below) to implement new functions or arguments and expand the abilities of FieldMerge.
 ProcessBlock() calls these fmfunc_ functions (see below) to create